 31 Aug Make a Plan…..IT’S YOUR PLAN.

-The following day is your partner’s birthday and you go out for a “few” celebratory drinks after work and when you wake the following day all you can face is a “Croque Monsieur” from the French bakery on the way to work…….
+The following day is your partner’s birthday and you go out for a “few” celebratory drinks after work.
+When you wake the following day all you can face is a “Croque Monsieur” from the French bakery on the way to work…….

 You didn’t stick to the plan…..again.